vedas-dixit/LocalAgent/README.md

 ## Agent Kurama

 A small local research agent that runs on your machine using LangChain + Ollama.
-It can search Wikipedia, DuckDuckGo, Arxiv, do quick math, keep notes in a local ChromaDB, and pull in fresh news via AskNews.
+It can search Wikipedia, DuckDuckGo, Arxiv, do quick math, keep notes in a local ChromaDB, pull in fresh news via AskNews, search Google via SerpAPI, and append segments to ongoing Markdown reports.

 <p align="center">
    <img src="https://github.com/user-attachments/assets/2e74dd65-fb2e-4c83-8a5f-d794e3fad10b" alt="Banner" width="960" />